sameyasu/slacks/README.md

 # slacks

-The easist way to post to Slack :D
+The easiest way to post to Slack :D